ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 3. **Uncheck** `OCaml: Use OCaml Env`.

-**If you use WSL2**, you will remotely connect to your WSL2 instance from Visual Studio Code.
+**If you use WSL2**, you will remotely connect to your WSL2 instance from VSCode.
 Microsoft has a [useful blog post](https://code.visualstudio.com/blogs/2019/09/03/wsl2) that covers getting WSL2 and Visual Studio Code connected.

 ### Vim and Emacs